krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/door-unlock-2.py.md

 # door-unlock: turn the dial on the door
-# def door_unlock(robot):
+def door_unlock(robot):
-    if check("the robot's gripper is not on the dial"): robot.move("gripper to the dial")
+    if check("the robot's gripper is not near the dial"): robot.reach("to the door dial")
-    if check("the robot's gripper is on the dial and the dial is not in the correct position"): robot.grab("the dial")
+        robot.grab("the door dial")
-        robot.rotate("the dial to the correct position")
+    if check("the robot's gripper is holding the dial and the dial is not aligned with the unlock position"): robot.rotate("dial to the unlock position")
-        robot.release("the dial")
+    if check("the dial is aligned with the unlock position"): robot.release("the dial")
-    if check("the dial is in the correct position"): robot.push("the door open")
+        robot.pull("door open")